 - Start by offering one new food at a time and waiting a few days to introduce another one.

-- There is no particular order in which to introduce solid foods but a good place to start with are pureed fruits and vegetables such as cooked apple, pear, pumpkin, potato, carrots and zucchini.
+- There is no particular order in which to introduce solid foods but a good place to start with are pureed fruits and vegetables such as cooked apple, pear, pumpkin, sweet potato, carrots and zucchini.

 - Once your baby is eating pureed food well you can start to introduce foods with a higher protein and iron content and a thicker texture.